Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Optimum Cascade Length
 ----------------------

-| For FIR variants configured to use streaming interfaces, i.e. TP_API=1, the optimum TP_CASC_LEN for a given configuration of the other parameters is a complicated equation.
-Here, the optimum value of TP_CASC_LEN refers to the least number of kernels that the overall calculations can be divided, when the interface bandwidth limits the maximum performance.
+| For FIR variants configured to use streaming interfaces, i.e. ``TP_API=1``, the optimum ``TP_CASC_LEN`` for a given configuration of the other parameters is a complicated equation.
+Here, the optimum value of ``TP_CASC_LEN`` refers to the least number of kernels that the overall calculations can be divided, when the interface bandwidth limits the maximum performance.
 | To aid in this determination, utility functions have been created for FIR variants in their respective graph files.
 | The function signature for the single rate asymmetric filter is shown below, as an example: